Pleistocene: Milankovitch cycles

-Glaciation in the Pleistocene was a series of glacials and interglacials, stadials and interstadials, mirroring periodic changes in climate.
+Glaciation in the Pleistocene was a series of glacials and interglacials, stadials and interstadials, mirroring periodic climate changes.
 The main factor at work in climate cycling is now believed to be Milankovitch cycles.
 These are periodic variations in regional and planetary solar radiation reaching the Earth caused by several repeating changes in the Earth's motion.
+The effects of Milankovitch cycles were enhanced by various positive feedbacks related to increases in atmospheric carbon dioxide concentrations and Earth's albedo.

-Milankovitch cycles cannot be the sole factor responsible for the variations in climate since they explain neither the long term cooling trend over the Plio-Pleistocene, nor the millennial variations in the Greenland Ice Cores.
+Milankovitch cycles cannot be the sole factor responsible for the variations in climate since they explain neither the long-term cooling trend over the Plio-Pleistocene nor the millennial variations in the Greenland Ice Cores known as Dansgaard-Oeschger events and Heinrich events.
 Milankovitch pacing seems to best explain glaciation events with periodicity of 100,000, 40,000, and 20,000 years.
 Such a pattern seems to fit the information on climate change found in oxygen isotope cores.

 Oxygen isotope ratio cycles

 In oxygen isotope ratio analysis, variations in the ratio of ^{18}O to ^{16}O (two isotopes of oxygen) by mass (measured by a mass spectrometer) present in the calcite of oceanic core samples is used as a diagnostic of ancient ocean temperature change and therefore of climate change.
 Cold oceans are richer in ^{18}O, which is included in the tests of the microorganisms (foraminifera) contributing the calcite.

 A more recent version of the sampling process makes use of modern glacial ice cores.
-Although less rich in ^{18}O than sea water, the snow that fell on the glacier year by year nevertheless contained ^{18}O and ^{16}O in a ratio that depended on the mean annual temperature.
+Although less rich in ^{18}O than seawater, the snow that fell on the glacier year by year nevertheless contained ^{18}O and ^{16}O in a ratio that depended on the mean annual temperature.